Turn Me On (Riton and Oliver Heldens song)

 "Turn Me On" is a song by English DJ Riton and Dutch producer Oliver Heldens featuring English-American singer Vula.
 It was released on 13 September 2019 through Ministry of Sound Recordings.
 The drop fully incorporates the main melody from Yazoo's 1982 classic "Don't Go" while some of the lyrics reference 1977 song "Doctor Love" by American band First Choice.
 Marshall Jefferson released a remix of the song on 1 November 2019, which was well received by the two lead artists of the track.
 The single reached number one on Billboard's Dance/Mix Show Airplay Chart in November 2019, allowing Riton, Heldens, and Vula to each top that chart for the first time.

 Background

 During an interview for Official Charts Company, the two lead artists unveiled the genesis of the song.
-Riton said he had for the first time the idea to remix Yazoo song when he watched YouTube videos on their producer, Vince Clarke.
+Riton said he had for the first time the idea to remix a Yazoo song when he watched YouTube videos about their producer, Vince Clarke.
 He decided to send him the demo of Doctor Love/Turn Me On where he was into it.
 Then, he teamed with him and finished the work with Oliver Heldens.
 He later said to Billboard, "I always wanted to be the Alison Moyet to Vince Clarke in Yazoo.
 The lovely chap has let me sample his smash hit 'Don't Go'.
 I'm honoured.
 Thank you to the big man."
 Oliver Heldens said to Digital Journal that he followed Riton's idea to remix the track.
 He also complimented the project and Vula's vocals.